 The current market power mitigation rules for the PJM energy market rely on the assumption that the aggregate market includes sufficient competing sellers to ensure competitive market outcomes.
 With sufficient competition, any attempt to economically or physically withhold generation would not result in higher market prices, because another supplier would replace the generation at a similar price.
 This assumption requires that the total demand for energy can be met without the supply from any individual supplier or without the supply from a small group of suppliers.
-This assumption is not power mitigation rules to address aggregate market power.
+This assumption is not always correct, as demonstrated by these results.
+There are pivotal suppliers in the aggregate energy market.